 Technology has become ubiquitous and greatly affects our interactions in daily life.
 Ubiquitous and so-called ‘smart’ systems change the position of ‘the user’ in tech society.
 The user is no longer always in control in a world in which technology goes beyond the desktop that has become almost invisible [35; 36], and one that seems increasingly monitored (e.g. [32]).
 New interactions are happening [34], with more computing and more stakeholders, in which new skills are expected [8], and new knowledge is assumed, for making new sense [30].
 Dr Kanis considers this development with a positive critical eye and seeks ways and tools in that users can become truly smarter in today’s pervasive ‘smart’ society (e.g. [19]).
-She is enthusiastic about the opportunities ‘smart’ systems and emerging technology offer, but also critical of its often invisible and pervasive nature, with issues such as loss of autonomy, control, literacy and transparency [12; 24].
+She is enthusiastic about the opportunities ‘smart’ systems, AI and emerging technology offer, but also critical of its often invisible and pervasive nature, with issues such as loss of autonomy, control, literacy and transparency [12; 24].
 She is not only critical but also actively seeks new tangible knowledge, physical forms (e.g. [6; 12; 23; 26]), methods [6], pedagogical forms [18], partnerships, financing and solutions [25] to address this.

 She is particularly interested in the crossover between virtual and physical interactions -making the invisible physical, as creating a tangible space for democratic discussion [23] and learning [37], a place for imagination [14], connecting [20; 27], creativity [13], persuasion [31], empowerment and smart thinking.

 She stands for technical emancipation of the user (as not being ab-used) [22], for the democratization of technology, the enhancement of data literacy [18] and -most of all- for addressing their needs (e.g. [3; 33]).
-Technology has the potential to be an instrument of positive and social innovation, to improve physical [4], social [1] and mental wellbeing [17].
+Technology has the potential to be an instrument of positive and social innovation, to improve physical [4], social [1], environmental and mental wellbeing [17].
 She actively investigates, looks for and develops new practices and understanding that stimulate this potential [15], even remotely in pandemic times (e.g. [4; 29]).
 She initiates and pushes for publication and academic rigor (with e.g. [11]) to accumulate better knowledge, explores methods, tools and solutions that help make sense of the world around us (e.g. [19]) and accelerate richer understanding of ‘the user’.
-She explores technologies that can be playful, sustainable [5], empowering, critical [21], creative, social [9] and insightful, but most of all should be happiness enhancing [2; 7; 16].
+She explores technologies that can be playful, sustainable [5], empowering, sustainable, critical [21], creative, social [9] and insightful, but most of all should be happiness enhancing [2; 7; 16].
 She strives to do this with different stakeholders, research communities, users, students and professionals while not forgetting about academic methods and standards.
 She does this through academic and professional writing, through mentoring students and colleagues towards their first or better publication, through connecting to the real world [10] such as studying new solutions in so called living labs [28] while engaging with the professional field, by designing, evaluating and showing concrete tools and alternatives.
-This is not done for the purpose of making technology ‘smarter’, but in the pursuit of making us -the user- smarter and happier.
+This is not done for the purpose of making technology ‘smarter’ and (artifically) intelligent, but in the pursuit of making us -the user- smarter and happier.

 References